 The Broad Street Ward Club is an easy and enjoyable way to gain an understanding and appreciation of the traditions, history and current workings of the City.
-It is one of the liveliest social organisations in the Square Mile and has a varied and busy annual programme.
+With over 300 members it is one of the liveliest social organisations in the Square Mile and has a varied and busy annual programme.
 It's a good first step into the Civic and social activities of the area and an excellent way to meet and socialise with a wide range of members and others involved in the City.

 The Club promotes interest in the Ward and maintains strong social links between Club members and the Ward's Alderman and three Common Councilmen.
 Members are encouraged to find out more about the City of London, its unique form of government and traditions and both its famous and more obscure history, buildings and organisations - achieving this by attending social events which are educational and interesting as well as being fun.